PipedreamHQ/pipedream/docs/docs/code/python/README.md

 ### `/tmp` limitations

 The `/tmp` directory can store up to 512 megabytes of storage.
-Also the storage may be wiped or may not exist between workflow exections.
+Also the storage may be wiped or may not exist between workflow executions.

 To avoid errors, assume that the `/tmp` directory is empty between workflow runs.